-Traditional data transmission protocol in the Internet such as HTTP (Hypertext Transfer Protocol), does not provide adequate protection of the information on its way from the server to the user and vice versa.
-When connection is unprotected attackers can easily intercept data packets, change their content or redirect to a fake server.
-This is the risk that the fraudsters will be able to get your personal information such as credit card data, and transactions made on behalf of its owner, may be the subject of legal proceedings.
-To avoid special such problems special protocols for securing transmitted data and digital certificates have been developed.
+Traditional data transmission protocol on the Internet such as HTTP (Hypertext Transfer Protocol), does not provide adequate protection of the information on its way from the server to the user and vice versa.
+When the connection is unprotected attackers can easily intercept data packets, change their content, or redirect to a fake server.
+This is the risk that the fraudsters will be able to get your personal information such as credit card data, and transactions made on behalf of its owner may be the subject of legal proceedings.
+To avoid special problems special protocols for securing transmitted data and digital certificates have been developed.

-SSL certificate — is a special digital certificate on your website, using SSL certificate ensures that communication between you and your client is carried out through a secure channel using encrypted https protocol (letter “s” means Secure).
-Types of SSL certificates.
+SSL certificate — is a special digital certificate on your website, using an SSL certificate ensures that communication between you and your client is carried out through a secure channel using encrypted HTTPS protocol (letter “s” means Secure).

-If you are engaged in e-commerce, own online store or receive confidential information from your clients, SSL certificate will help to ensure the highest protection of data transmission using strong encryption algorithm.
+If you are engaged in e-commerce, own an online store, or receive confidential information from your clients, SSL certificate will help to ensure the highest protection of data transmission using a strong encryption algorithm.
 The presence of a digital certificate guarantees that the data will not be available to third parties for unauthorized viewing and editing.